christopherjnelson/Arcadyan-5G-Web-Admin/README.md

 # Overview:

-This project started as a simple way to monitor the advanced cell metrics provided by the Arcadyan KVD21 and per usual, balooned into an full fledged Web Admin for the device.
+This project started as a simple way to monitor the advanced cell metrics provided by the Arcadyan KVD21 and per usual, ballooned into an full fledged Web Admin for the device.
 I used a packet sniffer to monitor the HTTP requests the T-Mobile Home Internet App transmits and then did my best to re-produce the Mobile App's functionality.
-Using nmap, I was able to deduce that the Gateway is running a custom version of OpenWRT but without SSH enabled, there isnt much more we can do outside of the functionality availble via the currently exposed API's I've discovered (see below).
-Any attempts to discover new endpoints via brute force have been unsuccesful.
+Using nmap, I was able to deduce that the Gateway is running a custom version of OpenWRT but without SSH enabled, there isnt much more we can do outside of the functionality available via the currently exposed API's I've discovered (see below).
+Any attempts to discover new endpoints via brute force have been unsuccessful.

 # Upcoming Functionality: